ArchiScript/TOXIN/README.md

 });
 ```

-In case of "test" mode the data is mocked from a test cycle with some \<li> elements and numbers.
+In case of "test" mode, the data is mocked from a test cycle with some \<li> elements and numbers.
-In case of any other mode the data is fetched from the DataFetcher class.
+In case of any other mode, the data is fetched from the DataFetcher class.

 **DataFetcher:**

-To get a special set of data while using pagination filter a DataFetcher class needs to be imported and instantiated:
+To get a special set of data while using the pagination filter, a DataFetcher class needs to be imported and instantiated:

 ```JS
 import { DataFetcher } from "/src/components/plugins/DataFetcher";

 ```
-Thee DataFetcher class has a default dataSource to local `appartments.json`, therefore only mode or mode and desired filters should be provided as arguments:
+The DataFetcher class has a default dataSource to local `appartments.json`, therefore only mode or mode and desired filters should be provided as arguments:

 ```JS
 const paginationDataFetcher = new DataFetcher("use");
 ```
-There's a possibility to set filters of a nearby format:
+There's a possibility to set filters for a nearby format:

 ```JS
 let testfilter = {